 During development, product owners are usually tempted to add bells and whistles to perfect the product, especially if the budget is loose.
 However, adding more features is the wrong approach because doing so undermines an MVP's philosophy.

-If you can afford extra features, reference your list of optional functionality from the planning stage, but don’t get carried away.
-Remember – the MVP's main priority is rapid validation that helps you improve the final product according to the customers' needs.
+If you can afford extra features, reference your list of optional functionality from the planning stage, but don't get carried away.
+Remember: the MVP's main priority is rapid validation.

 Testing and quality assurance

-In parallel with development, your testing team validates the delivered functionality to make sure it’s up to par with predefined goals.
+In parallel with development, your testing team validates the delivered functionality to ensure it meets the initial requirements.

 The steps for effective planning and execution of MVP testing are: